-Central to this General Education curriculum is Bethel's mission statement and the broad goals of general education as they have evolved with the support of the faculty.
+Central to the General Education Curriculum is Bethel's mission statement and the broad goals of general education as they have evolved with the support of the faculty.
 The primary goal is to integrate the Christian faith with all areas of learning as the integrative principle for the entire curriculum, and a foundational area of study for all learners.
 Our mission further includes the integration of several elements that are often separated in contemporary academia:

-- the great fields of learning-humanities, social and natural sciences, the arts, and preprofessional studies, to emphasize the interdependence of knowledge, - the many aspects of being human as individual persons and members of societies--to seek wholeness in one's development and maturation, - Western and nonwestern cultural perspectives-to communicate both the differences and similarities in their histories and worldviews and the understanding of diversity amid commonality, - the study of the dominant ideas of many cultures with the firsthand experience of interacting with those cultures-to cultivate empathy and depth of understanding, and - the perspectives of history with the shaping of the present and near future-to cultivate a sense of an "extended present" with the grasp of the movement of time and the impacts of human choices on the generations that follow.
+- the great fields of learning-humanities, social and natural sciences, the arts, and preprofessional studies, to emphasize the interdependence of knowledge, - the many aspects of being human as individual persons and members of societies--to seek wholeness in one's development and maturation, - Western and nonwestern cultural perspectives-to communicate both the differences and similarities in their histories and worldviews and the understanding of diversity amid commonality, - the study of the dominant ideas of many cultures with the firsthand experience of interacting with those cultures-to cultivate empathy and depth of understanding, and - the perspectives of history with the shaping of the present and near future-to cultivate a sense of an "extended present" with the grasp of the movement of time and the impacts of human choices on the generations that follow

-As a step to enhance such integration, the curriculum is arranged in four themes with a capstone that draws from all of them.
-Each theme represents elements that form a unified perspective.
-To be described in detail on the following pages, these themes are:
+As a step to enhance such integration, the curriculum is arranged into five categories with a capstone that draws from all of them.
+Each category represents elements that form a unified perspective.
+To be described in detail on the following pages, these categories are:

-- 1. Personal Development,
+- 1. First Year Foundations

-- 2. Biblical Foundations.
+- 2. Biblical Foundations

-- 3. Math, Science, and Technology,
+- 3. Math, Science, and Technology

-- 4. Global Perspectives,
+- 4. Cultural Intelligence

+- 5. Artistic Experience

-The capstone of all four themes is Contemporary Christian Issues.
+The senior capstone of all five categories is Contemporary Christian Issues.